swarajshelke12/Gesture-Runner/README.md

 # Gesture Runner

-**A 3D endless runner controlled by your hand.
+**A 3D endless runner controlled by your webcam.
 No keyboard.
 No controller.
 Just your index finger.**

 <br/>